cybergarage/go-job/doc/design.md

 </tbody>
 </table>

+### Selecting Manager or Server Usage

+To use `go-job`, you can embed the manager directly to schedule jobs, manage job instances, and process their states and logs.
+The server component provides a gRPC interface for remote job management, enabling clients to schedule jobs and retrieve job states and logs over the network.

+### Extending with Distributed Store Plugins

 The queue, history, and log components can be shared between go-job servers using the store interface, which allows for a distributed architecture where multiple go-job servers can operate together, sharing job queue and instance information.
+The shared store can be implemented using various distributed storage systems like etcd or FoundationDB, enabling features such as distributed scheduling and cross-node job coordination.

+To learn more about the shared store interface and how to extend `go-job` with custom plugins, see the \[Extension Guide\](doc/extension-guide.md).

 ## Sequence Diagram